opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

 # Deploy Nextcloud on CCE

-This guide walks through deploying a highly available Nextcloud setup on an Open Telekom Cloud Cloud Container Engine (CCE) cluster, using Object Storage Service (OBS) for file storage and Relational Database Service (RDS) for Nextcloud's database.
+This guide walks through deploying a highly available Nextcloud setup on an T Cloud Public Cloud Container Engine (CCE) cluster, using Object Storage Service (OBS) for file storage and Relational Database Service (RDS) for Nextcloud's database.
 We will use the [Nextcloud Helm charts](https://github.com/nextcloud/helm/tree/main/charts/nextcloud) for that matter.

 ## Prerequisites